twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

   "summary": "Lessons from being a 3x first engineer and working at even more startups" }

-After recently returning to work, it has become clear that knowledge I've picked up over the years, isn't knowledge shared by my similarly aged but new to startup peers.
+After recently returning to work, it has become clear that knowledge I've picked up over the years, isn't knowledge shared by my similarly aged yet new to startup peers.
 For reference, here's my [LinkedIn profile][LinkedIn].

 [LinkedIn]: https://www.linkedin.com/in/toddwolfson/